Money

 • 45 days interest-free – We pay our cards off monthly, so the interest rate isn’t a consideration.

-• A load of other benefits I’ve not adequately explored.
+• There are a load of other benefits I’ve not adequately explored.

 USA